Technology

 Paper published in Nano letters, January 2020

-Technologies: CARE, FBSR-TFM, NanoJ, NanoJ-SQUIRREL and NanoJ-SRRF
+Technologies: FBSR-TFM, NanoJ, NanoJ-SQUIRREL and NanoJ-SRRF

 Funded by: BBSRC